By Mark Russinovich and Thomas Garnier

 Event ID 6: Driver loaded

 The driver loaded events provides information about a driver being loaded on the system.
 The configured hashes are provided as well as signature information.
-The signature is done asynchronously for performance reasons and indicates if the file was removed after loading.
+The signature is created asynchronously for performance reasons and indicates if the file was removed after loading.

 Event ID 7: Image loaded

 The image loaded event logs when a module is loaded in a specific process.
 This event is disabled by default and needs to be configured with the –l option.
 It indicates the process in which the module is loaded, hashes and signature information.
-The signature is done asynchronously for performance reasons and indicates if the file was removed after loading.
+The signature is created asynchronously for performance reasons and indicates if the file was removed after loading.
 This event should be configured carefully, as monitoring all image load events will generate a large number of events.

 Event ID 255: Error